gfbarbieri/intro-data-analysis-python/README.md

 Part VI: Output and Sharing

 ## Course Prerequisites: Installing Python with Anaconda
 The course will work exclusive with Python 3 in Jupyter Notebooks, which can all be very easily downloaded from Anaconda.
 If you are a novice, and *especially for Windows users*, follow the steps below to get started with Python.
-Do not deviate from them or get hung up by the internet's many discussions on how install Python--just trust me on this.
+Do not deviate from them or get hung up by the internet's many discussions on how install Python--trust me on this.

 Anaconda is simply a company that publishes software that ships with a distribution of Python 3, Jupyter Notebook, and many other useful management tools.